 Soil: Any good potting mix.

-Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer such as 10-10-10.
+Fertilizer: Feed monthly spring through fall with a liquid or water-soluble fertilizer.

 Propagation: Seeds or division.
 Divide a mature plant in spring, only when absolutely necessary (i.e., it's bursting out of its pot).
 The plant may not bloom again for a few years until it is almost root-bound again.